 Jenni Oldfield

-Industry Skills Standards Contactor
+Industry Skills Standards Contractor

-Skill Sets and Units of Competency to be Reviewed
+Skill sets and units of competency to be reviewed

 Below is a list of the qualifications and units of competency that will be reviewed.
 We welcome any initial feedback you have which will help us in the review and development process.
 In particular, any feedback you have about the 47 units and 2 skill sets that have been flagged for deletion due to fewer than 20 enrolments in the period from 2019-22.
 We are seeking feedback from workers in the meat processing industry, to hear if those using the Certificate II qualifications have any comments about the need for the inclusion of these units so that all relevant information has been considered before updates are made.